elastic/elastic-agent/docs/test-framework-dev-guide.md

 the `mage package` command OR set the `AGENT_VERSION` environment variable to a version that includes the `-SNAPSHOT` suffix when running `mage integration:test` or `mage integration:local`.

+### Failures on reused resources
+The integration framework tries to re-use resource when it can.
+This improves the speed at which the tests can run, but also means its possible for a failed test to leave state behind that can break future runs.

+Run `mage integration:clean` before running `mage integration:test` to ensure the tests are being run with fresh instances and stack.

 ### OGC-related errors
 If you encounter any errors mentioning `ogc`, try running `mage integration:clean` and then